ascheinman/hello-world/bylaws.md

 ##Article I: In Assembly

-* A.	Each session of the Student Senate shall take place from May 1st until April 30th of the following year.
+1. Each session of the Student Senate shall take place from May 1st until April 30th of the following year.
-* B.	Student Senate shall hold regularly scheduled meetings, at the discretion of the Student Senate Speaker during the fall and spring semesters, with the exception of academic vacations and final exam periods.
+2..
+Student Senate shall hold regularly scheduled meetings, at the discretion of the Student Senate Speaker during the fall and spring semesters, with the exception of academic vacations and final exam periods.
-* C.	Meetings of Student Senate shall be open to the public, with the exception of the Executive Session.
+3. Meetings of Student Senate shall be open to the public, with the exception of the Executive Session.
-** 1. When in Executive Session, Student Senate shall abide by all state laws with reference to public bodies in Executive Session.
+ 1. When in Executive Session, Student Senate shall abide by all state laws with reference to public bodies in Executive Session.
-* D.	Quorum to Conduct Business
+4. Quorum to Conduct Business
-** 1. Sixty (60) percent (rounded to the nearest whole number) of the current voting membership of Student Senate shall constitute quorum for the transaction of business.
+	1. Sixty (60) percent (rounded to the nearest whole number) of the current voting membership of Student Senate shall constitute quorum for the transaction of business.
-* E.	Standing Orders
+5. Standing Orders
-** 1. Standing Orders shall be implemented with the approval of two-thirds (2/3) of the Student Senate.
+	 1. Standing Orders shall be implemented with the approval of two-thirds (2/3) of the Student Senate.
-** 2. Any member of the Student Senate may bring forward a proposed standing order.
+	 2. Any member of the Student Senate may bring forward a proposed standing order.
-** 3. Standing orders shall have a set date of expiration upon approval, or otherwise be effective in perpetuity.
+	 3. 3.
+Standing orders shall have a set date of expiration upon approval, or otherwise be effective in perpetuity.
-*** a.
-Standing Orders may be annulled before their date of expiration by motion with the approval of two-thirds (2/3) of the Student Senate
+		1. Standing Orders may be annulled before their date of expiration by motion with the approval of two-thirds (2/3) of the Student Senate
-* F.	Voting Procedures
+* 	Voting Procedures
     1. In the matter of all resolutions and of any other matter which is implicitly external to the operations of the Student Senate the right to vote shall be given to all voting members of the Student Senate.
     2. In the matter of all bills and of any other matter which is implicitly internal to the operations of the Student Senate the right to vote shall be given to all members of the Student Senate which shall include all Ex-Officio members.
-* G.	Emergency Meetings
+* 	Emergency Meetings
   1. Forty-eight (48) hour notice shall be provided for any emergency meeting.
   2. The purpose for the emergency meeting shall be communicated when the meeting is announced.
   3. Request for Emergency Meetings
     * a.
 The Student Senate Speaker may call emergency meetings.
     * b.
 Student Senate may call emergency meetings by submitting a petition composed of signatures from one-third (1/3) of the voting membership to the Student Senate Speaker.
-* H.	Membership Rules of the Student Senate shall not be contrary to the University of New Hampshire nondiscrimination policy as outlined in the Students’ Rights, Rules, and Responsibilities.
+* 	Membership Rules of the Student Senate shall not be contrary to the University of New Hampshire nondiscrimination policy as outlined in the Students’ Rights, Rules, and Responsibilities.

 ##Article II: Representation of the Student Body